related-sciences/clinical_advancement_paper/README.md

 This repository contains the code necessary to create the paper first discussed in https://github.com/related-sciences/facets/issues/3611#issuecomment-1873479582.

+The most recently rendered version of the paper is at [paper.pdf](paper/paper.pdf).

 ### Execution

 Here are commands necessary to reproduce this analysis: